tlacasse/Portal-Website/README.md

 			- `PortalWebsite.db` - Sqlite Database
 			- `/Icons/-1.png` - Default "New Icon" image

-Run `~/PortalWebsite/build.ps1` to build and copy into the Build Output.
+Run `~/PortalWebsite/build.ps1` (requires node.js and gulp) to build and copy into the Build Output.
 Include the `-ui` flag or the `-server` flag for only client/server side building.

 Database is set up with [these tables and views](https://github.com/tlacasse/Portal-Website/tree/master/Portal/sqlite).